adamhcj/discordBot/README.md

 # discordBot
 Python discord bot with several functions, mainly generating text to speech and playing it on user's voice chat.
-Plays other sounds too
+Plays other sounds too.<br>
+Bot token is using environment secrets set in replit
 <br>
-Disclaimer: one of my earlier developments, code is not the best and doesn't follow coding principles like Dont Repeat Yourself
+<h2>Disclaimer: This is one of my earlier developments, code is not the best and doesn't follow coding principles like Dont Repeat Yourself</h2>
 <br>
 <ul> Libraries used:
   <li>discord</li>